JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    You will inject the correct database driver in the platform-specific code through the `SpaceXSDK` class constructor.

-2. Add the `getLaunches` function, which makes use of the created database and the API to get the launches list:
+2. Add the `getLaunches` function, which uses the created database and the API to get the launches list:

    ```kotlin
     import com.jetbrains.spacetutorial.entity.RocketLaunch